-Traditional asset class Sustainable investing product Examples High grade bonds / Bonds issued by development finance institutions (DFIs) / multilateral development banks (MDBs) MDBs such as the World Bank are backed by multiple governments, and they issue bonds with the aim of financing sustainable economic development. government bonds Sustainable municipal bonds Municipal bonds whose proceeds are designated to fund projects with specific social and environmental objectives.
-Green bonds Bonds that finance environmental projects.
+Traditional asset class Sustainable investing product Examples Government bonds Bonds issued by development finance institutions (DFIs) / multilateral development banks (MDBs) MDBs such as the World Bank are backed by multiple governments, and they issue bonds with the aim of financing sustainable economic development.
+Government bonus Sustainable municipal bonds Municipal bonds whose proceeds are designated to fund projects with specific social and environmental objectives.
+Corporate bonds Green bonds Bonds that finance environmental projects.
 Issuers include corporations, municipalities, and development banks.
-Corporate bonds Positively screened corporate bonds (Corporate bonds ESG leaders) Bonds issued by companies that manage a range of critical ESG (environmental, social, governance) issues and seize ESG opportunities better than their competitors.
-New: ESG engagement high yield bonds An approach where fund managers actively engage company management to improve their performance on ESG issues and opportunities.
+Positively screened corporate bonds (Corporate bonds ESG leaders) Bonds issued by companies that manage a range of critical ESG (environmental, social, governance) issues and seize ESG opportunities better than their competitors.
 Positively screened equities (ESG leaders) Equity shares in companies that manage a range of critical ESG issues and seize ESG opportunities better than their competitors.
 Equities Improving ESG equities Equity shares in companies that are getting better at managing a range of critical ESG issues and opportunities.
-Sustainable investing thematic equities Equity shares in companies that sell products and services that tackle a particular environmental or social challenge, and/or whose businesses are particularly good at managing a single ESG factor, such as gender equality.
+ESG thematic equities Equity shares in companies that sell products and services that tackle a particular environmental or social challenge, and/or whose businesses are particularly good at managing a single ESG factor, such as gender equality.
 ESG engagement equities An approach where fund managers take active equity stakes in order to engage company management to improve their performance on ESG issues and opportunities.
 This approach has greatest potential with smaller companies.
-A structured debt fund screening for businesses that have a significant effect on specific important positive outcomes for underserved people and planet Positively screened infrastructure An infrastructure fund screening for investments with positive ESG performance Positively screened real estate A real estate fund screening for investments with positive ESG performance Private market investments Thematic private equity / venture capital A private equity fund for businesses that generate positive outcomes for underserved people and the planet Thematic private debt A private debt fund lending to businesses that have positive outcomes for underserved people and the planet Thematic real estate A real estate fund investing in businesses or assets that have positive outcomes for underserved people and the planet Thematic infrastructure An infrastructure fund for investments that have positive outcomes for underserved people and the planet impact, each mapped to comparable traditional asset classes.
-The type of impact for a particular investment can range from merely signaling the importance of these objectives to actively targeting specific outcomes or impact.
+Structured credit Thematic structured debt product with medium liquidity A structured debt fund screening for businesses that have a significant effect on specific important positive outcomes for underserved people and the planet Positively screened infrastructure An infrastructure fund screening for investments with positive ESG performance Positively screened real estate A real estate fund screening for investments with positive ESG performance Thematic private equity / venture capital A private equity fund for businesses that generate positive outcomes for underserved people and the planet Private market investments Thematic private debt A private debt fund lending to businesses that have positive outcomes for underserved people and the planet Thematic real estate A real estate fund investing in businesses or assets that have positive outcomes for underserved people and the planet Thematic infrastructure An infrastructure fund for investments that have positive outcomes for underserved people and the planet can range from merely signaling the importance of these objectives to actively targeting specific outcomes or impact.
 This approach assures investors that their investment capital is being used to generate financial returns and social/environmental outcomes alike.